Skip to content

 Suitable amount at the last step of your routine.

-How To Use Organic Facial Oils, Serums, And Moisturisers The Right Way?
+How To Properly Utilize Organic Facial Oils, Serums, And Moisturizers?

 Step 1:

-Clean your skin with a mild cleanser and follow with a hydrating toner.
-Take one pump of your preferred serum in your palm.
-Apply it to your skin and wait for it to get completely absorbed.
+Begin by cleansing your skin with a gentle cleanser, then follow up with a hydrating toner.
+Dispense one pump of your chosen serum into your palm.
+Apply it to your face and allow it to fully absorb.

 Step 2:

-Take 2-3 drops of organic face oil in your palm.
-Massage it on your skin gently.
-If you need further nourishment, proceed with the next step.
+Pour 2-3 drops of organic facial oil into your palm.
+Gently massage it into your skin.
+If you feel you need additional hydration, move on to the next step.

 Step 3:

-• Organic Facial oils contain cold-pressed oils that keep skin nourished and soft.
+• Organic Facial oils are made from cold-pressed oils that help maintain skin hydration and softness.

-• Moisturisers are creams or gels that keep skin moist and soothe inflammation.
+• Moisturisers come in the form of creams or gels that help keep the skin hydrated and alleviate inflammation.

-• Can I use facial oil if I have active acne?
+• Is it safe to apply facial oil if I have active acne?

-If you have acne-prone skin, use 1-2 drops of hemp oil or rosehip oil to soften your skin.
+For those with acne-prone skin, consider using 1-2 drops of hemp oil or rosehip oil to help soften your skin.

-• Is it necessary to use Organic facial oils, serums, and moisturisers together?
+• Do I need to use Organic facial oils, serums, and moisturisers together?

-Your routine depends on your skin’s requirements.
-You can also use either 1 or 2 of these products.
-If you wish to use them together, follow the steps above.
+Your skincare routine should be tailored to your skin's needs.
+You can opt to use just one or two of these products.
+If you choose to combine them, follow the recommended steps above.

 References